lloydshark/google-app-engine-clojure/README.md

 #### TODO

+- Keep the local db around between builds.
+- Package the datastore indexes.
-- Unit Testing Server.
+- Unit Testing the Server.
-- Unit Testing UI.
+- Unit Testing the UI.
-- Logging.